ssato/packagemaker/README.rst

 a.
 Models
 -----------

-Classes in pmaker.models.FileObjects implement the basic model of target
+Classes in pmaker.models.FileObjects module implement the basic model of target
 objects: files, dirs and symlinks.
-Because many instance of these objects should be created as user requested, operations (copy, move, etc.) for these models are implemented in functions in another module, pmaker.models.FileObjectOperations.
+Because a lot of instance of these objects need to be created as user requested, operations (copy, move, etc.) for these models are implemented in functions in another module, pmaker.models.FileObjectOperations.